MicrosoftDocs/customer-insights/ci-docs/activities.md

 # Customer activities

 Customer activities are actions or events performed by customers.
-For example, transactions, support call duration, website reviews, purchases or returns.
-These activities are often contained in various data sources.
+For example, transactions, support call duration, website reviews, purchases, or returns.
+These activities are contained in one or more data sources.
 With Customers Insights, consolidate your customer activities from these [data sources](data-sources.md) and associate them with customer profiles.
 These activities appear chronologically in a timeline on the customer profile.
 Include the timeline in Dynamics 365 apps with the [Customer Card add-in](customer-card-add-in.md) solution.

 ## Define an activity